 - Brokers and analysts’ reports are essential reading from the point where a deal was rumoured until well after the completion date.
 What else was happening at that time?
 Was there interest from other companies?
 Bloomberg contains some analysts’ reports but for more comprehensive coverage, use Thomson One.

 - The national press will also be a valuable source of information.
 Check out Factiva for coverage in newspapers worldwide.

-- Both Bloomberg and SDC Platinum also contain deals data.
-SDC contains the same data as Thomson One but is more suited to large scale ‘number-crunching’.
+- SDC Platinum (available in SOM only) contains the same deals data as Thomson One but is more suited to large scale ‘number-crunching’.

 As ever, any questions, please pop in or contact us here!